 Director , Center for Magnetic Recording Research

 Dr. Fullerton's expertise is in thin-film magnetic and nano-materials.
 He is an internationally acclaimed scholar in areas such as thin film and superlattice growth, magnetic recording and nano-technologies, and x-ray and neutron scattering.
 At IBM/Hitachi, Dr. Fullerton made fundamental advances in the development of high density magnetic recording media based on anti-ferromagnetically coupled ferromagnetic films.
 Early in his career, he developed a technique for mapping the structure of thin-film multi-layers from x-ray diffraction data that became the standard in the field.

-Eric Fullerton is the Endowed Chair Professor at UC San Diego's Center for Magnetic Recording Research (CMRR) and a professor in the department of electrical and computer engineering at UCSD's Jacobs School of Engineering.
-Before joining UCSD in January 2007, Fullerton was a senior manager and research scientist in the Fundamentals of Nano-structured Materials Group at Hitachi Global Storage Technologies (formerly IBM Almaden Research Center).
+Eric Fullerton is the Endowed Chair Professor at UC San Diego's Center for Magnetic Recording Research (CMRR) and a professor in the department of electrical and computer engineering at UC San Diego's Jacobs School of Engineering.
+He was elected to the National Academy of Engineering in 2018 “for invention and development of multilayer, high-density magnetic recording media.”
+Before joining UC San Diego in January 2007, Fullerton was a senior manager and research scientist in the Fundamentals of Nano-structured Materials Group at Hitachi Global Storage Technologies (formerly IBM Almaden Research Center).
 He is a fellow of the American Physical Society, and a past winner of the Exceptional Achievement Award at Argonne National Laboratory, the IBM Outstanding Achievement Award, and the IBM Fourth Plateau Invention Achievement Award.
-Fullerton earned his Ph.D. at UCSD in 1991.Selected Publications:
+Fullerton earned his Ph.D. at UC San Diego in 1991.

 Jacobs School Faculty Update Your Profile